KAY ELECTRIC COMMUNITY FOUNDATION

-To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application and guidlines link below.
+To apply, applications can be picked up at KEC Headquarters in Blackwell, or you can click on the application and guidlines link to the right.
 For more information or questions about the application process, deadline or program please contact Cyndi Mitchell at 1-580-363-1260.

 All funds are kept separate from the cooperative and Foundation contributions are tax-deductible.
 Applications are handled with the utmost confidence and respect.
 Every penny will stay right here at home – Kay, Noble, Osage, Garfield and Grant counties.
 KEC provides electrical services to more than 5,800 meters in north central Oklahoma.

 The Kay Electric Community Foundation will be funded by KUP voluntary contributions from members of the Cooperative and from other sources of funds available.
 KUP contributions will be used primarily in the local area served by Kay Electric Cooperative for charitable and educational purposes.